evgenyneu/siba-destination-ftp/README.md

 ## Usage

-Run `siba generate FILE` command to generate options file and select ftp as a destination plugin.
-Edit the generated file and set backup options.
+1. Create a configuration file:

+        $ siba generate mybak

+2. Backup:

+        $ siba backup mybak

+3. Restore:

+        $ siba restore mybak

+Run `siba` command without arguments to see the list of all available options.